Medical tourism offers travel firms untapped growth

 Helmut Wachowiak, a professor at the International University of Applied Sciences at Bad Honnef in Germany, says the global medical tourism market is worth $40 billion to $60 billion and is growing at about 20 percent per year.

-"The medical tourism market is still very much passing by traditional tourism, though it is increasingly recognized as an opportunity for the travel industry," said Wachowiak, an expert on tourism management.
+"The medical tourism market is still very much passing by traditional tourism, though it is increasingly recognised as an opportunity for the travel industry," said Wachowiak, an expert on tourism management.

 People travel abroad for medical treatment for various reasons: it's cheaper, they face a long wait at home, or the treatment they want is not available in their own country.